rkg266/MishneLab_Renu/README.md

 **How to run?:** Update the directories as per your local and set the following paramaters in the code -
 * RUN_LSSC (1/0): Enable to run the LSSC parcellation.
 Set "Line 88: cfg.ComputeTemporalCorr = true" to enable correlation calculation.
 * RUN_DICE_SIMILARITY (1/0): Enable to compute Dice similarity and generate plots.
+Plots are not saved automatically.
 * RUN_TEMPORAL_CORR (1/0): Enable to consolidate and generate temporal correlation plots.
+Plots are not saved automatically.

 ## K-MEANS - parcellation and temporal correlation (within and across parcel)
 **Run code:**